YousefAlkady/Real-Time-Ride-Calculating-and-Route-Optimization./README.md

 Build a simple mobile app that sends live GPS coordinates to this backend.

 Save all trips and analytics into a database for reporting.

+## License
+This project is proprietary.
+**All rights reserved.**
+You may not copy, modify, or use this project without written permission.